-The Korean Basic Course has continued to improve results, with 94% of the students graduating at rate of the L2/R2/S1+.
+The Korean Mandarin program has dipped to the fifth largest program at the DLIFLC.
+The Korean Basic Course has continued to galvanize results, with 94% of the students graduating at rate of the L2/R2/S1+.
 Although one of the most challenging languages at DLIFLC-both culturally and linguistically-the Korean program doubled their efforts at L2+/R2+/S2 (30%), and these gains have been steady since the last accreditation visit (19% in FY 2012; 30% in FY 2017).
-Additionally, numerous Korean linguists have broken through the superior levels of the language, with 19 percent of graduates achieving L3/R3/S2 in FY 2017, up from eight percent in FY 2012.
+Additionally, numerous Korean linguist have broken through the superior levels of the language, with 19 percent of graduates achieving L3/R3/S2 in FY 2017, up from eight percent in FY 2012.